v-gajjar/Minesweeper/ROADMAP.md

 - Look at improving accessibility
 - Refactor JavaScript to use TypeScript
 - Add unit tests
-- Looing at adding support of different languages (community suggestion with offer to help)
+- Look at adding support of different languages (community suggestion with offer to help)
 - Create a custom reusable Modal component (most likely using [Radix UI Primitives](https://www.radix-ui.com/primitives/docs/components/dialog))
 - Refactor the the modals to use the custom Modal component
 - Create a custom reusable Drop-down component